 The next step is to spray some of the solution onto a dry cloth.
 Allow the solution to form a type of mist across the fibres of the entire cloth but do not overdo it to the extent that the clothing is saturated.

 Next, gently dab the cloth onto each area where there is a water stain.
 What should happen is that the carpet will absorb the solution from the cloth, and in turn, the solution should start to break the stain up.
 It is important that you do not rub at the stain.

 Once you see the stain start to loosen, you can then start to dab the area with a dry cloth this time.
 Finally, to remove the detergent from the carpet, use a cloth that has been dampened with water and dab on the affected area until you are satisfied all the detergent has been removed.

 Once you have removed the stain your carpet will still be damp, and it is vital that you remove any remaining moisture, otherwise the risk of another water stain will exist.

-A highly effective way to do this is to place several sheets of absorbent paper towel over the area, and then place something small but heavy on the towels which will keep them there.
+A highly effective way to do this is to place several sheets of absorbent paper towel over the area and then place something small but heavy on the towels to keep them there.
 Keep this in place overnight, and then lift it in the morning.